Information for developers, designers and installers

 This will generally result in better effluent treatment, reduce the number of individual discharges, and minimise the risk of system failure.
 It also allows for the possibility of efficiently linking in with the public sewer system when reticulation or capacity becomes available.

-Selecting an on-site wastewater system
+Selecting an OWMS

-The On-site Effluent Testing National Testing Programme (OSET-NTP) undertook performance testing of on-site wastewater treatment units at its testing facility located within the Rotorua City Wastewater Treatment Plant Site.
+The Onsite Effluent Testing National Testing Programme (OSET-NTP) undertook performance testing of onsite wastewater treatment units at its testing facility located within the Rotorua City Wastewater Treatment Plant Site.
 Due to several issues the site was closed indefinitely in 2021.

 With the support of Water NZ, the OWMS Special Interest Group (OWMS SIG) has been tasked with establishing a replacement facility, but this will take time.

-The Rotorua site provided a testing and benchmarking facility for up to seven on-site domestic wastewater treatment units annually.
+The Rotorua site provided a testing and benchmarking facility for up to seven onsite domestic wastewater treatment units annually.
 Units trialled at the site were issued with test certificates and detailed performance reports that are used by us (and other regional councils) to assist with decisions on resource consent applications.

 View current test certificates for units which have been trialled at the facility.